 |Target Finished Temp

 (after resting and searing)

-The approximate cook time for a 7-pound roast: 3 to 4 hours (about 30 minutes per pound)
+The approximate cook time for a 7-pound roast: 3 to 4 hours (25 to 30 minutes per pound)

 - Yorkshire Pudding